What can you do in 2018 to bring God’s healing where you work, live, play and learn?

-Andrew’s House Washington (AHW) endeavors to provide housing for youth, ages 18-24, who are homeless and/or aged out of foster care in the critical space between childhood and adulthood.
+Andrew’s House Washington (AHW) endeavors to provide housing for young people, ages 18-24, who are homeless and/or aged out of foster care in the critical space between childhood and adulthood.
 Andrew’s House empowers young adults to achieve independent and productive lives- through placement in safe, loving host homes.

-World Relief Seattle has helped refugee families since 1979, providing support from their arrival at SeaTac airport through their first months of transition and help the families move into housing, furnished with donated supplies.
-Volunteers and staff teach them everyday skills, like paying bills and using the stove, then connect them to essential social services, helping refugees start on the path to self-sufficiency.
+World Relief Seattle partners with BelPres to support refugee families from the airport through their first months of transition, and help the families move into housing, furnished with donated supplies.
+Volunteers and staff teach everyday skills of paying bills and using the stove, then connect them to essential social services, helping refugees start on the path to self-sufficiency.

 Our mission is to provide academic support, build relationships with students and share the love of Christ through our actions.